 What Is an Email Impersonation Attack?

-An email impersonation attack is a type of phishing scam where cyber criminals manufacture a sender’s email address to make it appear as if the message is from a trusted source, such as a company executive, business partner, co-worker, or other known individual.
+As one of the most common forms of impersonation threats, an email impersonation attack is a type of phishing scam where cyber criminals manufacture a sender’s email address to make it appear as if the message is from a trusted source, such as a company executive, business partner, co-worker, or another known individual.
 The goal is to deceive the recipient into taking an action that benefits the attacker, such as transferring funds, sharing sensitive information, or clicking on a malicious link.

 Impersonation attacks leverage people’s inherent trust in emails from familiar senders to bypass security measures and exploit human vulnerabilities.
-Attackers research their targets and carefully craft legitimate-looking messages, often mimicking the tone, language, and context of communications from the impersonated individual or organisation.
+Attackers research their targets and carefully craft legitimate-looking messages, often mimicking the impersonated individual or organisation’s tone, language, and context of communications.
 These threats are pervasive and growing rampant every year.
 According to Egress’s latest Email Security Risk Report, 94% of organisations experienced email security incidents, with impersonation attacks a top attack strategy.

 Detecting and preventing email impersonation attacks is an uphill battle, as these threats often lack the typical red flags associated with other phishing scams.
 Effective defences require advanced email security solutions that can analyse sender-recipient relationships, language, and other contextual factors to identify anomalies.
 Organisations must also educate employees on how to recognise the signs of an impersonation attack and report suspicious messages.